What's Being Discussed

 The Beech Brook organization must sell the land to continue to fulfill its 167 year mission of caring for our community’s most vulnerable children; and to ensure the highest value for that property, a zoning change is needed.
 Without it, the organization will struggle to fully fund their services.

-We are seeking to place a rezoning issue on the ballot, which creates the approval process that would be applied to any future redevelopment of the property and changes what types of uses would be permitted.
+A rezoning issue is on the November 3 ballot, which creates the approval process that would be applied to any future redevelopment of the property and changes what types of uses would be permitted.

 1) Any rezoning requires a vote of the people.